Prescription Drug Charges in Manassas

 Other drugs that have a lower potential for abuse fall into Schedules III through VI.
 Possession of Schedule III through VI drugs without a valid prescription are punished as misdemeanors.

 Substances such as Hydrocodone, Oxycodone, Adderall, and Xanax fall under these regimes and therefore can put you in extreme legal jeopardy.
-As a result, it is vital you have an attorney to protect your rights and livelihood.
+As a result, it is vital you have a Manassas drug crime attorney to protect your rights and livelihood.

 Possession of Prescription Drugs